 We have been favored with a copy of the Cambrian of recent date, a monthly magazine devoted chiefly to the interests of the Welsh-speaking people in the United States.
-We have given some notices of the magazine before, as it circulates among a number of our fellow citizens whose ancestors hailed from the Principality.
+We have given some notices of the magazine before, as it circulates among a number of our fellow citizens whose ancestors halled from the Principality.
 It is usually fair in its comments on current topics, and no doubt aims to be so in the present instance when giving its views on "A Harmless Oath."
 This has reference to what it calls "the Mormon obligation of vengeance."

-The Cembrian wants to know "Was it merely ceremonial and a formality?
-The reason given for the query is, that "Most of the Mormons have proved false to it, for no great slaughter of Gentiles as the outcome of this terrible obligation has followed," and it concludes from this view of the matter that, "We may classify the Mormon oath with other religious and temperance Lledges."
+The Cambrian wants to know "Was it merely ceremonial and a formality?"
+The reason given for the query is, that "Most of the Mormons have proved false to it, for no great slaughter of Gentiles as the outcome of this terrible obligation has followed," and it concludes from this view of the matter that, "We may classify the Mormon oath with other religious and temperance pledges."

-The Cambrian, like other periodicals unacquainted with "Mormon" doctrines and ceremonies, is entirely miataken concerning this alleged "oath of vengeance."
+The Cambrian, like other periodicals unacquainted with ...
+"Mormon" doctrines and ceremonies, is entirely miataken concerning this alleged "oath of vengeance."
 For its benefit we will repeat the assertion made many times in this paper, and affirmed before the committee on privileges and elections, that there is no such thing either in the encowment ceremonies or in any other ordinance of the Church, as an oath of vengeance against anything or anybody.
-Nor is there anything administered that can be properly called an
+Nor is there anything administered that can be properly called an • oath.

 We notice that Secretary Carlisle in his argument against the Church before the committee, when speaking on this matter, found it necessary, because of the evidence to which we have alluded, to qualify his words when speaking of the "oath" by adding or "covenant" in every instance.
 He also had to admit that the evidence concerning this alleged obligation was very conflicting. and it really tapered down to the testimony that all there is about it is a prayer for retribution for shedding the blood of the prophets.

-In reply, then, to the question of the Cambrian as to whether the "oath" is merely "ceremonial and a formality," we have to say that it is neither, because it has no real existence, except in the minds of people who desire to make a big sensation of an anti-"Mormon" character.
-It is true there has been "no great slaughter of Gentiles by the Mormons," nor is there any well authenticated case of personal vengeance against anybody by the "Mormon" Church.
-One of its most positive inhibitions is, "Thou shalt not kill; and he that killeth shall not have forgiveness in this world nor in the

-The most pronounced enemies of the Latter-day Saints, men who have made It the business of their lives to malign, misrepresent, libet and abuse the leaders of the Church, and who have exhausted their vocabulary of slander and vituperation in persistent attacks, have been allowed to pursue here their evil course uninterrupted and without retailiation for years.
+In reply, then, to the question of the Cambrian as to whether the "oath" is merely "ccremonial and a formality," we have to say that it is neither, because it has no real existence, except in the minds of people who desire to make a big sensation of an anti-"Mormon" character.
+It is true there has been "no great slaughter of Genfiles by the Mormons," nor is there any well authenticated case of personal vengeance against anybody by the "Mormon" Church.
+One of its most positive inhibitions is, "Thou shalt not kill; and he that killeth shall not have forgiveness in this world nor in the world to come."
+The most pronounced enemies of the Latter-day Saints, men who have made It the business of their lives to malign. misrepresent, libel and abuse the leaders of the Church and who have .x. hausted their vocabulary of slander and vituperation in persistent attacks, have been allowed to pursue here their evil course uninterrupted and without retaifation for years.
 No one has attempted to harm them or inflict upon them the slightest punishment for their evil words and works.
 "Mormonism" does not teach or countenance human vengeance, but leaves those who fight it, no matter with what kind of weapons, entirely in the hands of Eternal Justice.
-The Cambrian would do well to learn the truth concerning the "Mormons" and quit adopting the accusations and insinuations of their calumniators.
+The Cambrian would do well to learn the truth concerning the "Mormons" and quit adopting the accusations and inginuations of their calumniators.

-A DUTY OF THE TIMES.

-The discovery that two of the victims to the fury of the mob at Springfield, Mo., as recorded in the press dispatches, were entirely innocent of the crime for which they were inhumanly lynched, has aroused a feeling of general indignation and resentment, and there are loud demands for the punishment of the guilty persons, and particularly the leaders among the murderous mobocrats.
-It is gratifying to learn of the energy and determination exhibited by the State authorities for the vindication of the law.

-The assassins, for such they are, who hung and burned the defenseless and guiltless negroes, ought not to escape a just retribution.
-At the same time, there should be great care in the administration of the law in their cases, so that no further mistakes will be made nor other victims to nonular impulses and demands.
-Vox populi is a very unreliable sort of judgment.
-It can be turned like a weather-vane, whichever way the wind of excited sentiment may blow.
-Many of the same people who howled for the hanging of the suspected negroes, will now shout for vengeance upon the mistaken men who were carried away by the excitement of the hour and roused into the committing of deadly crime.